 It’s no secret that we love traditional cobblers, like this cherry cobbler, but when it comes to peaches, there’s just something so perfect about the crunchy, crumbly topping of a peach crisp.
-While cobbler is traditionally made with buttery biscuit dough, crisps rely on a mixture of oatmeal and spices.
-This allows the flavors of the topping to melt down into the fruit and create a delicious blend of flavors.
+While cobbler is traditionally made with biscuit dough, a crisp relies on a crumb topping of sugar, butter, and spices, similar to a streusel.
+This allows the sweet melange on the top to melt down into the fruit and create a delicious blend of flavors.

-In both crisps and cobblers, the juicier the fruit is the more flavor will soak into your crust and the better your dessert will taste.
-This makes fresh, juicy Oregold® Peaches the ideal fruit for summer desserts.
-Bake these beauties in a cast iron skillet and you’re all set for a summer cookout.
-Oh, but don’t forget the ice cream!
+In both crisps and cobblers, the juicier the fruit is, the more flavor will soak into your crust, and the better your dessert will taste.
+This makes fresh, juicy Oregold peaches the ideal fruit for summer desserts.
+Just make sure you remember the ice cream.

 Prep Time 15 minutes